shawnritchie/interview-accountapi-master/README.md

 ##### List
 7. Ignores the page size parameter and constantly return 1000 records
+2. Next is not given as a link when there are less than a single page of clients

 ##### Delete
-8. Returns a 204 when deleting a non-existent an account
+1. Returns a 204 when deleting a non-existent an account
-9. Deleting an account with the incorrect version number returns a 404 instead of a 409
+2. Deleting an account with the incorrect version number returns a 404 instead of a 409

 ## Future Improvements
 - Validation of host environmental variable to make sure it matches the library expectations